Between the Extremes: A JWST Spectroscopic Benchmark for High-redshift Galaxies Using ~500 Confirmed Sources at $z\geqslant5$: Inferred Properties of High-redshift Sources

 Finally, we also observe significant differences in the rest-frame optical continuum.
-Our LAE spectrum displays an inverse Balmer jump of $F_{\rm red}/F_{\rm blue}=0.79\pm0.07$, similar to the values observed at $z\sim8.5$ in our redshift-binned stacks (see Figure~\ref{fig:d4000}) which suggest young stellar ages and enhanced contributions from the nebular continuum.
-Our non-LAE stack instead displays a larger jump of $F_{\rm red}/F_{\rm blue}=1.03\pm0.04$, more typical of aged stars and enhanced stellar contributions to the spectrum.
-The interpretation is corroborated by contrasting stellar mass and mass-weighted ages, where \texttt{gsf}-derived estimates point to log\,$M_{*,\rm LAE}/M_{\odot}\sim7.54$ and $\sim4$ Myrs for the LAE composite, and log\,$M_{*,\rm non-LAE}/M_{\odot}\sim8.36$ with $\sim$110 Myrs for the non-LAE composite.
+Our LAE spectrum displays a Balmer index of $F_{\rm red}/F_{\rm blue}=0.79\pm0.07$, similar to the values observed at $z\sim8.5$ in our redshift-binned stacks (see Figure~\ref{fig:d4000}) which suggests young stellar ages and enhanced contributions from the nebular continuum.
+Our non-LAE stack instead displays a larger Balmer index of $F_{\rm red}/F_{\rm blue}=1.03\pm0.04$, more typical of aged stars and enhanced stellar contributions to the spectrum.
+The interpretation is corroborated by contrasting stellar mass and mass-weighted ages, where \texttt{gsf}-derived estimates point to log\,$M_{*,\rm LAE}/M_{\odot}\sim7.54$ and $\sim4$ Myr for the LAE composite, and log\,$M_{*,\rm non-LAE}/M_{\odot}\sim8.36$ with $\sim$110 Myr for the non-LAE composite.
 The significant contrast in line and continuum features between the two stacks is demonstrative of intrinsic properties playing some role in regulating the visibility of Ly$\alpha$, and possibly the recent star formation histories of the hosts.
-This is likely in combination with the presence of overdense regions and/or large ionized bubbles in sources at $z\geqslant6$ (c.f., \citealt{rb23}), and/or with effects from a largely neutral medium for sources at $z\lesssim5.3-5.8$ (see \citealt{eilers18,bosman22,Zhu2023} for discussions on the end of Reionization).
+This is likely in combination with the presence of overdense regions and/or large ionized bubbles in sources at $z\geqslant6$ (c.f., \citealt{rb23}), and/or with effects from a largely neutral medium for sources at $z\lesssim5.3-5.8$ (see \citealt{eilers18,bosman22,Zhu2023} for discussions on the end of reionization).

-The SED-fitting of the LAE composite also indicates an effectively dust-free system ($E(B-V)\simeq0.07$), therefore as a final inspection we can use the measured H$\beta$, H$\alpha$, and rest-frame UV continuum fluxes to infer a number of fundamental quantities related to the \lya\ visibility.
+The SED fitting of the LAE composite also indicates an effectively dust-free system ($E(B-V)\simeq0.07$), therefore as a final inspection we can use the measured H$\beta$, H$\alpha$, and rest-frame UV continuum fluxes to infer a number of fundamental quantities related to the \lya\ visibility.
 One of the most informative is the production rate of ionizing continuum photons, $\xi_{\rm ion}$.
-Given $\xi_{\rm ion}$ is related to H$\alpha$ via
+Given $\xi_{\rm ion}$ is related to H$\alpha$ via: